shahrk/ItemStockTracker/README.md

 ![image](https://user-images.githubusercontent.com/19464321/140394652-f033a3b3-21a7-41d0-976e-2b20531f277f.png)

-When the minimize to system tray option is selected, the below black colured plus sign gets added,
+When the minimize to system tray option is selected, the black coloured plus sign gets added as below,

 ![image](https://user-images.githubusercontent.com/19464321/140403479-a9b362f3-a8cf-431c-b099-5f3d8b74df3f.png)